 Consultation with the Director of Public Prosecutions

 Where we intend to commence a criminal prosecution for an indictable offence, if time and circumstances permit, we will request advice from the Director of Public Prosecutions (Wage Theft Act, ss 71 to 73.
 Any advice received from the DPP is subject to legal professional privilege).

 If we make a decision to bring a prosecution, in our conduct of these proceedings we abide by the duties imposed on a prosecutor as set out in the DPP Policy.
 We will also abide by the standards for how the State of Victoria should behave as a party to legal proceedings as set out in the Victoria Model Litigant Guidelines.

 Publicising compliance and enforcement activities

-Where the Inspectorate prosecutes an offence relating to the laws it regulates, it may publish details of the proceedings, including the nature of the alleged non-compliance and the offences listed on the charge sheet.
+Where we prosecute an offence relating to the laws we regulate, we may publish details of the proceedings, including the nature of the alleged non-compliance and the offences listed on the charge sheet.